11 - Translation

-- The stop codon is recognized by a translation release factor protein.
-A release factor protein mimics the three-dimensional structures of tRNA molecules.
+- The stop codon is recognized by a release factor protein.
+The release factor protein mimics the three-dimensional structures of tRNA molecules.
 In bacteria, the release factor 1 (RF1) protein recognizes the stop codons 5’-UAA-3’ and 5’-UAG-3’.
 The release factor 2 (RF2) protein recognizes 5’-UAA-3’ and 5’-UGA-3’.

 - The release factor protein cleaves the covalent bond between the tRNA and the polypeptide chain in the ribosome P site.
-The tRNA and the polypeptide chain are released from the ribosome.
-This step consumes GTP.
+As a result, the tRNA and the polypeptide chain are released from the ribosome.
+This step requires the release factor protein to cleave GTP.

 Translation termination works essentially the same way in eukaryotes.
-In terms of the termination step in eukaryotes, a single release factor protein called eukaryotic release factor (eRF) recognizes all three possible stop codons. eRF consumes GTP to terminate translation.
+One minor diference is the use of a single eukaryotic release factor (eRF) protein that recognizes all three possible stop codons. eRF cleaves GTP to terminate translation.